XueliangHan/xuelianghan.github.com/draft/what-is-programming.markdown

 > Machine with intelligence could learn to see - and think - without the need to be programmed to do it.

-###Program a computer is to tell a computer to do things
+###Program a computer is to tell a computer to do things for you
 All things are processed as information form in a computer system, information need to be organized, not scattered at everywhere, and follow the procedures to transform into some other structure, So the progress in a computing machine is:
 * Input information (That will be the problem/question - computer acceptable form)